rng-guy/NFSMWBartender/README.txt

 v1.3.01: Rephrased "LIMITATIONS" section of README yet again

-v1.4.00: Added post-race pursuit hook and changed cop count to decrement after full despawns only v1.4.01: Added workaround for vanilla bug of fleeing HeavySupport 3 spawns ("ADVANCED" set only)
+v1.4.00: Added post-race pursuit hook and changed cop count to decrement after full despawns only v1.4.01: Added workaround for vanilla bug of fleeing HeavyStrategy 3 spawns ("ADVANCED" set only) v1.4.02: Improved phrasing and corrected some typos in README